 This document was prepared and revised by the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES)

-This statement was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) on Oct 2008.
+This document was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) in Oct 2008.

 For more information please contact: